What we’ve achieved for children in Asia and the Pacific

 Go to UNICEF Cambodia

-We’ve helped the world learn about dangers to children’s health, happiness and futures — from air pollution to sugar-laced baby foods, unethical formula-milk marketing and the impacts of climate change.
+We’ve helped the world learn about dangers to children’s health, happiness and futures — from air pollution to sugar-laced baby foods, from unethical formula-milk marketing to tech-facilitated harm.
 And we’ve supported children and youth to raise their voices on the issues that matter to them.

 Together, with our partners, we’ve brought attention to issues and proposed solutions for governments, decision-makers, businesses and parents to make real change for children at scale.